deGravity/automate/pspy/readme.md

-# pspy

-## A Python wrapper for loading Parasolid parts
+# pspy - A Python wrapper for loading Parasolid parts

 This directory contains pspy, a Python wrapper that can load parts in the Parasolid transmit (.x_t) format.

+## Installivg pspy

 To run this, you must have a copy of Parasolid!
 Look at the `readme.md` files in `./parasolid` and `./parasolid/lib` for information on how to add your Parasolid distribution files to this repository in order to build pspy.

+This package also depends on pytorch to be installed.

 Once you have all of the necessary files in place, pspy can be installed with either